You are here

 Nigel's surgery 49: Consent for minor surgery in GP surgeries

-This issue has been updated in light of a legal update from the British Medical Association.
+This issue has been updated to link to the British Medical Association's consent toolkit for doctors.

 It is vital in all cases that people understand what treatment involves and that they give their consent.